-Birding at Cerro Alux.
-This pine-oak forest was declared as a watershed reserve in 1997, and it covers 5,372 hectares of forest at an elevation of 2,200 m (7,220 ft).
+The pine-oak forest of Cerro Alux outside Guatemala City was declared as a watershed reserve in 1997, and it covers 5,000 hectares of forest at an elevation of 2,200 m (7,220 ft).
 It is located on the Interamerican highway on the outskirts of Guatemala City.
-Trails cross the woodland and open habitat with secondary growth.
+A loop trail provides access to the forest.

-When is the best time for birding at Cerro Alux?
-Any time of the year.
+When is the best time for a visit to Cerro Alux?
+Any time of year.